 Family Game Night: A Simple Way to Prevent Substance Use in Kids

 In a world filled with busy schedules, digital distractions, and increasing pressure on youth and teens, families are looking for ways to spend quality time together.
 One powerful and fun solution?
-Family Meetings.
+Family game nights!

-Family meetings help children to feel a sense of belonging and importance, offers parents a way to share values and provides families with a space to learn and practice listening and problem solving skills.
+Family game nights help children to feel a sense of belonging and importance, offers parents a way to share values and provides families with a space to learn and practice listening and problem solving skills.

 Connection Is Prevention

-Family meetings help to create connection.
+Family game nights help to create connection.
 It is an easy way to build trust, strengthen relationships, and open the door to meaningful conversations—that give all families a chance to share their thoughts.

 When a child feels seen, heard, and supported, they’re more likely to make healthy choices and come to you when facing peer pressure or challenges.